-How To Choose Mountaineering Boots
+How To Choose the Right Mountaineering Boots

-We've put together a simple list of where to start when you are buying boots.
+So to help you navigate we've put together a simple list of where to start when you are buying boots.

 Focus on Function